Eleven-Trading/TradeNote/brokers/README.md

-# Import instructions
-Different brokers have different export options so on this page you will find import instructions for some of the brokers supported by TradeNote.
+Different brokers have different export options so on this page you will find instructions for some of the brokers supported by TradeNote.

-Import instructions are written with the help other TradeNote users in the community.
+Export instructions are written with the help other TradeNote users in the community.
 Contact me if you want to contribute as well.

 You contact me via [Discord](https://discord.gg/ZbHekKYb85 "Discord") if you wish to integrate your broker.
 Alternatively, you can use the [template](https://github.com/Eleven-Trading/TradeNote/blob/main/brokers/Template.csv "template") and adapt it to your export file.

-## Template
+# Template
 If you wish to adapt your export file to the template, below is the explanation for each of the columns.
 - Account: your accound id or name
 - T/D: trade date in MM/DD/YYYY format